pgbackrest/pgbackrest/README.md

 ##### `recovery-setting` option

-Recovery settings in restore.conf options can be specified with this option.
-See http://www.postgresql.org/docs/X.X/static/recovery-config.html for details on restore.conf options (replace X.X with your database version).
+Recovery settings in recovery.conf options can be specified with this option.
+See http://www.postgresql.org/docs/X.X/static/recovery-config.html for details on recovery.conf options (replace X.X with your database version).
 This option can be used multiple times.

 Note: `restore_command` will be automatically generated but can be overridden with this option.
 Be careful about specifying your own `restore_command` as PgBackRest is designed to handle this for you.
 Target Recovery options (recovery_target_name, recovery_target_time, etc.) are generated automatically by PgBackRest and should not be set with this option.